lhpalacio/firebase-tokens-php/MIGRATE-1.x-to-2.0.md

-# Migrating from from 1.x to 2.x
+# Migrating from 1.x to 2.x

-This guide will help you migrating from a 1.x to a 2.x version.
+This guide will help you to migrate from a 1.x to a 2.x version.
 If you are updating from a <1.9 version, consider updating to 1.9 first so that you can benefit from deprecation notices in your IDE.

 ## Dependencies